Are you a physician with a non-compete agreement? If so, there are special provisions in the Texas non-compete statute that you may not know.

 There are multiple factors to consider when it comes to a physician non-compete.
 Physicians have a relationship with the public that other commercial businesses do not have.
 Plus, the need for medical care applies to everyone.
 There are legitimate reasons to meticulously examine your non-compete and protect your medical practice and patients.
 Do not hesitate to take those steps and find solutions.

-At Gardner Employment Law, we believe that every attorney-client relationship is built on the lawyer’s ability to give clear, comprehensive legal advice.
-This is particularly true when it comes to physician non-compete agreements.
+Bottom line: if the non-compete agreement satisfies Section 15.50 of the Texas Business & Commerce Code, it is enforceable.
 Legal jargon can be inaccessible and hard to interpret.
 Do not feel like you have to navigate your physician non-compete alone.
 Give us a call.